Assessed Problems and Christmas Test

 Assessed problem sheets

 Most weeks of term each lecture course will give you a problem sheet including an assessed question.
 Some weeks this assessment takes the form of multiple choice questions, other times will be a long question needing a written answer.

 The long assessed questions are in the style of exam questions and are quite involved.
 If you know the course material they will typically take 30 mins – 60 mins each to answer and will be marked by a group of highly-experienced PhD students and young researchers.
 In addition to marking each question you will usually receive feedback on how to improve your answers for next time.
 In all these questions contribute ~15% to the marks of each course.

 The multiple choice questions are assessed online and are primarily used to help you check your own progress on each course.
-They do not contribute to your final degree mark but you must submit a set of answers before the deadline or there will be a small penalty applied to your other marks.
+They do not contribute to your final degree mark but you should aim to complete each one, as your tutor and the teaching time use these to check your progress.

 On the last day of the first term there is a Christmas test.
 The test will consist of a long question from each of the courses and will be 2 hours long.

 The test is primarily used to give you all an experience of working in exam conditions here at Imperial College and to show the standard we expect you to be able to achieve in exams.
 The test will actually be marked by yourselves in tutorials during the first week of term 2 – and proves to be a good exercise is finding weaknesses in both knowledge and exam technique.
 Whilst the test does not count towards your final degree marks, it is still important to revise and do your best as it may be used if we need to decide whether or not you can go onto take particular course options later in the year.

 All assessed work, whether or not it counts towards the final degree classification, not only tells the student and the department how well they are doing, but also provides information on how the student’s work could be improved.
 This is referred to as feedback.